Skip to main content

 and summarize anything critical.
 Run this daily.

-Slack Agent runs it once as a trial.
+CodeRabbit Agent runs it once as a trial.
 After reviewing the output, the engineer confirms the automation.
 From that point on, a fresh thread appears in #platform-eng every morning with the results.

 Creating an automation

-Use /automations in any channel or DM.
-Slack Agent walks you through the setup in a thread.
-When you create an automation, it runs once as a trial before activating the schedule, so you can review the output and iterate on the prompt before it starts running on its own.
-Every automation is bound to the channel or DM where it was created, and that binding cannot be changed.
-If the target surface changes, create a new automation in the new place.
+Ask @coderabbit to create an automation in any channel or DM.
+CodeRabbit Agent walks you through the setup in a thread.
+When you create an automation, it runs once as a trial before activating it, so you can review the output and iterate on the prompt before it starts running on its own.

 Schedules

-• Every few minutes
+• Every x minutes (10 minutes minimum)

 • Hourly